 Have you ever wondered why Texas is home to so many payday lenders?
 With new locations for ACE Cash Express, Speedy Cash, and more popping up in cities across the state, it should come as no surprise that Texas is widely considered to be the “Wild West” of the payday loan industry.

-What Are Payday Loans and Installment Loans
+What Are Payday Loans and Installment Loans?

-There are two primary types of loans for payday lenders.
+There are two primary types of payday advances.
 The first is a traditional payday loan.
-Payday loans are small-dollar loans – often valued at $1,000 or less – that are designed to help people bridge the gap between paychecks.
-If someone finds themselves in a financial emergency, payday loans allow them to borrow the money needed to pay off this debt, garnishing their next paycheck in the process.
+Payday loans are small-dollar loans – often valued at $1,000 or less – that help people bridge the gap between paychecks.
+If someone finds themselves in a financial emergency, payday loans theoretically provide them with a cash advance.
+They can address their emergency, garnishing their next paycheck in the process.

 Installment loans, like payday loans, are targeted towards borrowers who lack geographic or financial access to credit union and bank loans.
-Much like a traditional personal loan, installment loans feature higher amounts and an extended repayment period – a recent Bloomberg article suggested that the terms on most installment loans ranged from 4 to 60 months while the principal amounts could get as high as $10,000 – but these loans can also be subject to three-figure interest rates for borrowers.
+Much like a traditional personal loan, installment loans feature higher amounts and an extended repayment period.
+One recent Bloomberg article suggested that the terms on most installment loans ranged from 4 to 60 months while the loan amounts could get as high as $10,000.
+Unfortunately, these loans can also be subject to three-figure interest rates for borrowers.

-You pay the minimum required amount and extend the deadline another two weeks with the lender – for a small fee, of course.
+You pay the minimum required amount and extend the deadline another two weeks – for a small fee, of course.
 Over time, the interest on this loan continues to grow, and you struggle to pay down the principal balance, and before long, you owe far more than the initial balance of the loan.

-What Makes Texas Different
+What Makes Texas Different?

 One does not become known as the “Wild West” of payday lending by facing the same challenges as everyone else.
-In 2015, Texas led the nation with 23.1% of all payday lenders in the country; California finished in second place with 12%.
-A more recent study found that 8% of all Texans had taken out a payday loan, compared to the national average of 5.5%.
+In 2015, Texas led the nation with 23.1% of all payday lenders in the country.
+California finished in second place with 12%.
+A more recent study found that 8% of all Texans had taken out a payday loan.
+This considerably more than the national average of 5.5%.